hly1998/ChronoPlay/README.md

 3. **Test Adaptation Strategies**: Evaluate how systems handle content updates
 4. **Assess Player-Centricity**: Measure alignment with real player concerns

+## 🏆 Submit to Leaderboard

+To submit your RAG system results to the ChronoPlay leaderboard:

+**👉 See [leaderboard/README.md](leaderboard/README.md) for complete submission guide**

+The submission guide includes:
+- How to run the evaluation pipeline
+- Required metrics and calculation methods
+- Submission file format and template
+- Pull request submission process

+View the current rankings: [ChronoPlay Leaderboard](https://hly1998.github.io/ChronoPlay/leaderboard/)

 ## 📄 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.